United States Edition

 Tip: this rose seems to flower best on old wood, so prune sparingly.
 2

 Plant in a location that enjoys partial sun and remember to water moderately.
 Keep in mind when planting that New Dawn is thought of as hardy, so this plant will survive close to or on freezing temperatures.
-Use USDA Hardiness Zone 5 - 9 as your guideline for the appropriate climate for this plant.
 Ideally plant in loamy soil and try to keep the ph of your soil between the range of 4.5 and 8.0 as New Dawn likes to be in moderately acidic soil to weakly alkaline soil.

 Growing New Dawn from seed